Drona-16/Cats-and-Dogs-Classifier/README.md

 Ps: All files created or downloaded should be in same directory.

 PPs: The main program execution can take 3-5 hrs depending on each system.

+Note: For more info about project visit: https://machinelearningmastery.com/how-to-develop-a-convolutional-neural-network-to-classify-photos-of-dogs-and-cats/

+#Credits: machinelearningmastery.com